iHadAThought/GameMode4All/README.md

 # GameMode4All

 A macOS menu bar app that adds a **System Settings–style pane** to choose which games or apps should turn on **Game Mode** when fullscreen and frontmost.
-Game Mode follows the same rule as Apple: on when a trigger app is fullscreen and frontmost, off otherwise.

 ## Requirements

 - **macOS 14 (Sonoma) or later**